icuurd12b42/HotKeySpeak/README.md

 ## Installation

-1) Copy the files and folder structure on your PC
+Install require components
-2) Install AutohotKey to run HotKeySpeak.ahk
+1. Copy the files and folder structure on your PC
-   2.1 You must run HotKeySpeak.ahk from the install folder for the AutoHotKey interpreter to know the working folder.
-Make an exe to prevent this
+2. Install AutohotKey to run HotKeySpeak.ahk
-3) To make an exe
+You must run (double click on) HotKeySpeak.ahk from the install folder to make AutoHotKey run the script with the install folder as working folder.
+It is best to make a exe out of the project.

-   3.1) Run AutohotKey's "Convert .ahk to .exe"
+To make an exe
-   3.2) Select <install_folder>\HotKeySpeak.ahk as source
+1. Run AutohotKey's "Convert .ahk to .exe"
-   3.3) Select <install_folder>\HotKeySpeak.exe as destination
+4. Select <install_folder>\HotKeySpeak.ahk as source
-   3.4) Select <install_folder>\Graphics\Icons\HotKeySpeak.ico as icon
+5. Select <install_folder>\HotKeySpeak.exe as destination
-   3.5) Select 1.1.26.1 ANSII 32Bit
+6. Select <install_folder>\Graphics\Icons\HotKeySpeak.ico as icon
-   3.6) Hit Convert
+8. Hit Convert

-The exe can be launched from anywhere and can be pinned
+The exe can be run from any location, including a desktop or a pinned task bar shortcut

 ## Code Box Issues